benforshey/doingitwrong.dev/src/features/notes/the-pragmatic-programmer/ch-1.md

 ### Documentation

 Build documentation in; don't bolt it on.
 Keep code and documentation together (they have the same reason to change).
 Commenting source code well is a part of good documentation.
 Don't comment so much that it loses value.
-For non-API comments (not public facing), discuss **why** something is done--its purpose and goal.
+For non-API comments (not public facing), discuss **why** something is doneits purpose and goal.
 The code itself should already show **how** it's done.

 I also find tests to be a good form of documentation.